South African trial of Novavax vaccine seen to be 60% effective, says head of trial

-Shabir Madhi, a professor of vaccinology at the University of the Witwatersrand who is leading the clinical study for the Novavax COVID-19 vaccine in South Africa, said the results were good and showed the vaccine is highly effective toward immunization against the coronavirus.
+Shabir Madhi, a professor of vaccinology at the University of the Witwatersrand leading the clinical study for Novavax COVID-19 vaccine in South Africa, said the results were good and showed the vaccine is highly effective towards immunization against the coronavirus.

 Our Standards: The Thomson Reuters Trust Principles.